Projects

 • East Boundary: Orleans Ave

-The City of New Orleans Department of Public Works is overseeing construction.
-The typical working hours are 7 AM to 5:30 PM, Monday through Friday.
-Weekend work will occur as needed.
-Crews began work in the 6300 block of Canal Blvd, progressing north toward the 6900 block of Canal Blvd.
-Once that stretch is completed, work will shift east to Vicksburg Street, continuing southward in a snaking pattern through the remaining alleyways.
+The City of New Orleans Department of Public Works oversaw construction.
+Typical working hours were 7 AM to 5:30 PM, Monday through Friday, with weekend work occuring as needed.
+Crews began work in the 6300 block of Canal Boulevard, progressing north toward the 6900 block of Canal Boulevard.
+Once that stretch was completed, work shifted east to Vicksburg Street, continuing southward in a snaking pattern through the remaining alleyways.

-Each stretch of alleyway, as outlined below, is expected to take approximately two weeks to complete, barring weather delays or other unforeseen circumstances:
+Each stretch of alleyway, as outlined below, took approximately two weeks to complete, barring weather delays or other unforeseen circumstances:

 • 6300-7000 General Haig St / Orleans Ave – ~2 weeks